 1Information obtained from Dalbar’s 23rd Annual Quantitative Analysis of Investor Behavior.
 Dalbar, Inc. is an independent third party and is not associated with RAA.
 2Carl Richards

-- DALBAR, the nation's leading financial services market research firm, produces an annual study1 which most recently showed an investment return of 11.1% (S&P 500) vs. investor return of 3.7% over 30 years.
+- DALBAR, the nation's leading financial services market research firm, produces an annual study1 which most recently showed an investment return of 7.68% (S&P 500) vs. investor return of 4.79% over the 20-year period ending December 30, 2016.
 The two biggest factors cited are that individual investors chase returns and attempt to time the market.

 - “The Behavior Gap2 is the difference between these two numbers."

 - The result of buying and selling at the wrong time.

 - The Hot-Cold Empathy Gap is the inability to predict our own future behavior under emotional strain.

 - We are programmed as a species to remember our successes and forget our failures.
 Most people recognize this behavior in others but not in themselves.

 MOST INVESTING MISTAKES ARE REALLY INVESTOR MISTAKES

 - "Failing to focus on your own behavior and goals, not the market’s"

 - Buying last year’s high return stocks, funds or managers is not an investment strategy.